-Before going "live," Matthew vetted The Lab Online with 200+ SFSU BA and MFA students of Creative Writing at SFSU.
-They rated and reviewed the sessions and Matthew edited them, according to their feedback, to make The Lab Online inspiring and useful.
+Before going "live," Matthew vetted The Lab Online with 200+ SFSU BA and MFA students of Creative Writing.
+They rated and reviewed the sessions and Matthew edited them, according to feedback, to make The Lab Online inspiring and useful.
 That said, it's not a perfect match for everyone.

 The sole purpose of The Lab Online is to get you to generate material that you would not have discovered on your own.
 Writers with several published books have taken The Lab, and it's also the place where many people have taken their very first writing class.
 The Lab Online and The Lab Live work for writers of all levels.
 Because it's less of a how-to and more of a creative practice that's taught, it works for everyone interested in writing more rooted, more compelling prose.
 Like other practices (yoga, for example), the more you practice and learn, the deeper you can go--but the same strategies (or postures) are relevant for the all so-called "levels."
 In The Lab Live, participants go by their first names, and no one reveals what they have or have not published.
 Because the work that's shared is newly-generated, it's often the "beginner" participants who're less bogged down by the "rules" of writing who share compelling and courageous work.